Michael David "Sandy" MacMechan, January 20th, 2016

 WW: When your unit was deployed were you armed?

 SM: I had an M14 rifle with 120 rounds.
-The M14s were given to us probably 6 to 7, 8 months before the veterans in Vietnam had them, which was certainly a misstep on the part of the government.
-I was picked up at the airport approximately between 8 and 9 o’clock that night by some friends, he and his wife, and my wife, and he drove from the airport back to our house and dropped us off.
+The M14s were given to us probably six to seven, eight months before the veterans in Vietnam had them, which was certainly a misstep on the part of the government.
+I was picked up at the airport approximately between eight and nine o’clock that night by some friends, he and his wife, and my wife, and he drove from the airport back to our house and dropped us off.
 I think there is probably maybe 12 cars on the express way.
-We were never stopped by the police, state police or any of the Romulus police, or Wayne County Sheriff’s Police, or anybody.
-We just kept right on driving, so…
+We never were stopped by the police, state police or any of the Romulus police, or Wayne County Sheriff’s Police, or anybody.
+We just kept right on driving, so—

 WW: Was your entire unit armed?